 Whether you view it from the top down or the bottom up, a Solent rig needs to be carefully thought out, well-engineered, and strategically located.
+In addition to this overview of the project, our previous report the DIY Solent Stay or Inner Forestay offers more details and resources.
 Some sailors add a short bow sprit or U-shaped, tubular extension that includes a bobstay and supports the attachment of a new headstay.
 The old headstay chainplate becomes the new tack point for the Solent stay.
 Another approach is to retain the existing headstay and simply attach a new tang just a bit below the headstay sheave box.
 Then add a deck fitting to attach the Solent stay and tack the sail(s).
 The deck must be reinforced with a transverse member, or a tie rod must be mechanically fastened to the stem so that the tension loads don’t damage the deck.

 Either approach can be a win-win solution, but as with all sailboat modifications, the devil is in the details.
 On the up side, both options offer a double-headsail rig that doesn’t require the addition of running backstays.
 But when the sprit option is chosen, rig support can be jeopardized due to the placement of the headstay outboard of the stem of the vessel.
 On a traditional cutter, the same thing occurs, but the original stem-mounted headstay simply becomes the forestay, and the loads are shared.
 With a removable Solent stay disconnected, this belt-and-suspenders security is lost.